Iden Versio: Video games

-Battlefront II

 Iden Versio's first video game appearance was in Star Wars Battlefront II (2017), where she is portrayed by Janina Gavankar.
 She is the main protagonist of the single-player campaign, and is also a playable character in game's multiplayer mode.
 The campaign establishes Iden as the Commander of Inferno Squad, an Imperial Special Forces unit.
 Gavankar also described Inferno Squad as a black ops unit.
 Her Inferno Squad mates in the game are Gideon Hask and Del Meeko.
 Throughout the game, Iden Versio is accompanied by ID10, a seeker droid which she nicknames Dio.
 TJ Ramini, Del Meeko's voice actor, notes that Iden and Del "have a bit of a banter, a bit of a laugh," throughout the game.

 After being freed from Rebel captivity by ID10, the player first controls Iden on Endor during the events of Return of the Jedi.
 Iden leads Inferno Squad against the Rebellion in the Battle of Endor, during which they witness the destruction of the second Death Star.
 Iden then meets with her father, Admiral Garrick Versio and the two receive orders from a now deceased Emperor Palpatine in the form of a hologram recording.
 One of Palpatine's posthumous orders is for the Empire to perform Operation: Cinder, which involved devastating many Imperial planets in order to instill fear in the galaxy and emphasize the Empire's authority.
 One of the planets targeted by Operation: Cinder is Iden's homeworld of Vardos.
 Inferno Squad is sent to Vardos to retrieve Gleb, an Imperial ally, so that she is not caught in the destruction of Vardos.
 Iden ideologically disagrees with Operation: Cinder, as it conflicts with Iden's belief that the Empire stands for peace and order.
 As a result of her internal conflict with Operation: Cinder, Iden disobeys Imperial commands to not rescue civilians, and she defects from the Empire.
 Del Meeko joins Iden, while Hask remains loyal to the Empire.

 Following her defection from the Empire, the player continues to control Iden, who briefly was unaligned, but soon joins the in-universe Rebellion movement.
 Toward the end of the game's campaign, Iden participates in the Battle of Jakku, the final large-scale military battle of the in-universe Galactic Civil War.
 The player controls Iden as she assists the Rebellion in defeating the Empire.
 During the battle, Iden engages - and bests - Hask in a dogfight and confronts her father on his ship as it is being destroyed by Rebel fire.
 She pleads with him to follow her to safety, but he refuses and urges her to survive.
 Following the Rebellion's victory, she begins a romantic relationship with her Inferno Squad partner, Del Meeko.
 Nearly 30 years pass, and in the campaign's epilogue, it is revealed that Iden and Del have married and had a daughter.
 The campaign ends with a cliffhanger after Hask, now aligned with the First Order, kills Del.